pabaq/CarND-Behavioral-Cloning/README.md

 Not only that the side cameras can be used to extend the data by a factor of 3, they also provide important information of a possible car shift from the center of the lane.
-By treating the scene captured by a side camera as being viewed from the center of the car an artifical shift can be created.
+By treating the scene captured by a side camera as being viewed from the center of the car an artificial shift can be created.
 If the measured steering is then adjusted in a way that it would steer the car back to the lane center, data can be generated that may help the car to recover from poor situations.